guilliammrst/docker-gha-training/README.md

 ## 2. Build and Test Workflow
 This workflow builds and tests the project on every push to any branch.
 The workflow file is located at `.github/workflows/build-and-test.yml`.

+# Testing and Submission (3 points)

+## 1. Experience Completing the Exam
+Completing this exam was a rewarding experience that allowed me to apply my knowledge of Docker, Docker Compose, and GitHub Actions.
+One of the main challenges I faced was managing secrets securely using Docker Swarm.
+Initially, I encountered errors when trying to use external secrets, as they were not properly created or recognized.
+To overcome this, I ensured that Docker Swarm was initialized and used the correct commands to create secrets.
+Additionally, I verified the secrets using `docker secret ls` and updated the `docker-compose.yml` file to reference them as external secrets.
+This process taught me the importance of securely managing sensitive data in a production environment.

+## 2. Next Steps for Production Readiness
+To make this stack and the Docker images production-ready, the next step would be implement logging and monitoring.
+Add tools like Prometheus and Grafana to monitor the health and performance of the services.
+This will help ensure the system remains reliable and issues can be identified and resolved quickly.